 We intentionally do not wash babies in these early hours for another reason as well, as discussed we do not want to interrupt the golden hour but we also do not want to wash off all that lovely amniotic fluid and vernix (the white thick creamy looking stuff).
 Vernix is natures protection for your little bubbas skin and the baby is comforted by the familiar smells of the liquor from in utero.

 When you are ready and decide to do your first bath the midwife will give you some tips on how to do this safely.
-Bath time can also help promote a sleep and settle routine.
+Bath time can also help promote a good sleep and settle routine.

-Now you are wondering how on earth could bathing my baby actually do my baby harm?
+Now you are wondering how on earth bathing my baby could actually do my baby harm?